Teaching

 The science of immunology was born at the end of the 19th century as a discipline focused on the body’s defenses against infection.
 The following 120+ years has led to the discovery of a myriad of cellular and molecular players in immunity, placing the immune system alongside the most complex systems such as Earth’s global climate and the human brain.
 The functions and malfunctions of the immune system have been implicated in virtually all human diseases.
 It is thought that cracking the complexity of the immune system will help manipulate and engineer it against some of the most vexing diseases of our times such as AIDS and cancer.
 To tackle this complexity, immunology in the 21st century – similar to much of the biological sciences – is growing closer to mathematics and data sciences, physics, chemistry and engineering.
 A central challenge is to use the wealth of large datasets generated by modern day measurement tools in biology to create knowledge, and ultimately predictive models of how the immune system works and can be manipulated.
 The goal of this course is to introduce motivated students to the quantitative approaches and reasoning applied to fundamental questions in immunology.

-Instructor: Nicolas Chevrier | Term: Winter | Format: Lectures T/Th, Computer lab W
+Instructor: Nicolas Chevrier | Term: Winter | Format: Lecture T/Th, Computer lab W

 MENG 23310/33310 — Immunoengineering Laboratory